Gao-Labs/moves_anywhere/README.md

 First, we must restart the container and navigate into it:
 1. Restart the container with `docker start dock`
 2. Navigate into the container with `docker exec -it dock bash` This will allow you to interact with the container through the command line.
-To explore the data, you can start R with the command `R` or you can work with SQL directly with the command `mySQL`.
+To explore the data, you can start R with the command `R` or you can work with SQL directly with the command `mysql`.
 - If using R:
   - Load relevant libraries such as dplyr, DBI, RMariaDB, readr, and catr
   - Connect to the database you want to explore with `con = catr::connect(type = "mariadb", "dbname")`, replacing dbname with the database.
 Using this connection, you can check the results of your run by looking into different tables.